yuzhoumo/personal-website/README.md

 | blog-pre-footer.html    | Adds html to the bottom of all articles    |
 | blog-quote.html         | Adds blockquote to the top of blog.html    |

-Note: Any script tags imported from includes are ignored (presumably to prevent XSS attacks), so scripts must be directly added to each page.
+Note: Any script tags imported from includes are ignored (because of XSS security policies), so scripts must be directly added to each page.

 **Follow these instructions to customize other elements:**